PX4/PX4-user_guide/en/advanced_config/parameters.md

 PX4 behaviour can be configured/tuned using [parameters](../advanced_config/parameter_reference.md) (e.g. [Multicopter PID gains](../config_mc/pid_tuning_guide_multicopter.md), calibration information, etc.).

 The _QGroundControl Parameters_ screen allows you to find and modify **any** of the parameters associated with the vehicle.
-The screen is accessed by clicking the top menu _Gear_ icon and then _Parameters_ in the sidebar.
+The screen is accessed by clicking the **Q** application icon > **Vehicle Setup**, and then _Parameters_ in the sidebar.

 :::note
-Most of the more commonly used parameters are more conveniently set using the dedicated setup screens described in the [Basic Configuration](../config/README.md) section.
+Most of the more commonly used parameters are more conveniently set using the dedicated setup screens, as described in the [Standard Configuration](../config/README.md) section.
 The _Parameters_ screen is needed when modifying less commonly modified parameters - for example while tuning a new vehicle.
 :::